-Felecia Myers is the Lead Prevention Educator at Drug Prevention Resources.
+Felecia Myers is a Prevention Educator at Drug Prevention Resources.

 Since 2000, Felecia has worked in the Education Field.
 She has been able to capture the attention of many youth and provide them with a strong sense of their own personal self-worth.

 In the Prevention Field, Felecia obtained her Associate Prevention Specialist certification.
 She has built strong relationships among educational stakeholders in several school districts to continue Educational Programming.
 Felecia strives to create an atmosphere to have a positive impact in the prevention field.

 She loves spending time with her children, especially when it is a special occasion.
 Shopping for special deals is a joy to her because she always finds the best deal.

 Jennifer Heggland is a Coalition Coordinator at Drug Prevention Resources.

 Since 2009, she has worked with teams in the non-profit sector to create and implement data-informed, community-centered strategies.

 With a Master of Science in Social Work concentrated on Administrative and Community Leadership, her professional experience has focused on community resource development, education, and prevention.